No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 - AI-generated photos.

-Visual AI technology has advanced to a point where restaurants can have hyper-realistic images that cover gaps in the menu.
+Visual AI technology has advanced to the point where restaurants can produce hyper-realistic images that fill gaps in their menus.

 Anyone can take a photo, but few can create a quality still and take it to the finish line.
 This holds true in food and drink, where intense competition puts expertise at a premium.